 Inside, the lobby is decorated with light pink marble floors, white wood columns and more arches.
 The lobby is both spacious and comfortable, with side rooms featuring plenty of seats and couches, all done in bold reds and deep blue fabrics.

 Rooms come furnished with a 32-inch LCD flat screen television, refrigerator, coffee machine, and an alarm clock with a 30-pin iPhone docking port.
 Other amenities include a small desk with two chairs, a comfortable reading chair with lamp, chest of drawers and standing closet.
-Wireless internet is available for $10 per day in guest rooms, free in the lobby.
 Beds are large, plush and comfortable.
 You'll have a hard time in the morning convincing yourself that getting out of them and going to a theme park is the best option you have.

 Guest room bathrooms at the Portofino are the best on Universal property.
 We've seen smaller New York City apartments.
 Each bathroom includes a counter with two sinks, toilet and shower/tub combination, with enough storage space for almost any family.
 Speakers inside the bathroom transmit the audio from whatever's playing on the room's television.
 The best thing about the bathroom is the shower, which has enough water pressure to strip paint from old furniture.
 The shower also has an adjustable spray nozzle which varies the water pulses to simulate everything from monsoon season in the tropics to the rhythmic thumps of wildebeest hooves during migrating season.
-We loved it.
+We love it.

 Pools, Spa, Recreation and Child Care

 The Portofino has three pools, the largest of which is the Beach Pool and is located on the west side of the resort.
 Two smaller quiet pools are located at the far end of the east wing, and to the west of the main lobby.
 The Beach Pool has a zero-entry design, a water slide themed after a Roman aquaduct, as well as a children's play area, hot tubs and poolside bar and grill.
 The Villa pool has private cabanas rentals for that Italian Riveria feeling, and a bocce ball court with free equipment for that Jersey Shore feeling.